Cost of Living in Stockholm: 2022 Monthly Expenses

 If you want food delivered to your home, there are quite a few delivery services in Stockholm.
 The availability depends on your location, though!

-From where I live now, which is the outskirts of Stockholm, UberEats is unavailable.
+From where I live now, which is on the outskirts of Stockholm, UberEats is unavailable.

 The delivery fee can cost around 29 SEK to 59 SEK.
 Some restaurants will also ask for a service fee.